 Distribution : Tamil Nadu and Puducherry

-Tamil Nadu has a coastline of 1076 km (excluding the Union Territory of Pondicherry), which is largely East-facing with a small stretch of West-facing coast (80 km).
+Tamil Nadu has a coastline of 1076 km (excluding the Union Territory of Puducherry), which is largely east-facing with a small stretch of west-facing coast (80 km).
 Five species of marine turtles — olive ridley, green, leatherback, hawksbill and loggerhead turtles — have been reported to occur along the Tamil Nadu coast (Kar and Bhaskar 1982).
 Olive ridley turtles nest along the Coromandel Coast and are known to forage in southern Tamil Nadu waters.
 Nesting by other species is rare if present at all.
-Large numbers of green turtles once used the Gulf of Mannar for foraging but these numbers have declined due to exploitation for meat (Agastheesapillai and Thiagarajan 1979, (Bhupathy and Saravanan 2006).
+Large numbers of green turtles once used the Gulf of Mannar for foraging but these numbers have declined due to exploitation for meat (Agastheesapillai and Thiagarajan 1979, Bhupathy and Saravanan 2006).
 Hawksbill turtles are also found in the Gulf of Mannar and stray adults and juveniles are occasionally seen along the rest of the coast.
 Similarly, leatherbacks are occasionally seen along this coast.
-Loggerhead turtles are rare and there are few confirmed reports, but they are known from Sri Lankan waters and may be found in the Gulf of Mannar.
+Loggerhead turtles are rare and there are few confirmed reports, but they are known to come from Sri Lankan waters and may be found in the Gulf of Mannar.
 This coast forms a part of the migratory corridor for olive ridleys en route to the mass nesting beaches in Odisha.
 Mortality of thousands of olive ridleys has been reported in Odisha due to incidental catch in fishing gear and several hundred are killed along the Tamil Nadu coast as well (Pandav 2000).
 Hence, there is considerable concern about the deterioration of nesting habitats and feeding areas in Tamil Nadu.

 Madras has a special place in the history of sea turtle conservation in India.
 It is one of the first locations where sea turtles caught the attention of biologists and conservationists (the other being Odisha).
 As part of the Madras Snake Park, Rom Whitaker had started turtle walks to count and protect nests on the Madras coast.
 In 1974, they started the first hatchery in the backyard of a friend’s house on the beach.
 Many ecologists and conservationists – Satish Bhaskar, Anne and Preston Ahimaz, Shekar Dattatri, Kartik Shanker, Sanjeev Gopal, Adhith Swaminathan – were keenly involved with turtle walks early in their careers.
 One of them (Adhith) started out as a 10-year-old in 1996 and is now writing this chapter.

 Sea turtles have been documented on the Tamil Nadu coast for a long time due to turtle fishery in the Gulf of Mannar.
 Some of the earliest accounts of sea turtles in India come from this region.
 The oldest known reference to marine turtles is a poem from the Tamil Sangam literature (c.
 400 AD) in which the egg laying of marine turtles is described (Sanjeeva Raj 1958).

 There does appear to have been a fair amount of interest in sea turtles at the Mandapam research station of CMFRI through the 1970s and 1980s.
 Agastheepillai and Thiagarajan provide an account of the biology of green turtles in the Gulf of Mannar, based on turtles caught during 1971 to 1976.